marienahapetian/google-maps/readme.txt

 * Create a map just in seconds
 * Set the min and max zoom level for your map plugin
 * Add descriptions, links and images to your map markers
-* Export the map to CSV
+* Export the map to JSON
 * Enable Map Traffic Layer
 * Enable Map Bicycling Layer
 * Enable Map Transit layer